RustBeginners/please/README.md

 \*as long as the language you test is in the following list:

+- Rust
-- lol, nothing there right now
+- lol, nothing more right now
 - ...

 ## Contributing